thunderstore-io/thunderstore-ui/packages/cyberstorm/README.md

 1. Every element targeted by CSS has to have a CSS class.
    - Every element NOT targeted by CSS does not HAVE to have a CSS class (but can).
    - This makes the selectors stay flat
-2. CSS ClassNames should follow camelCase format, e.g.:
+2. CSS ClassNames should follow lowerCamelCase format, e.g.:
    - `.root`
    - `.label`
    - `.categoryWrapper`